MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 #### Logical partition design

-The logical partition design pattern is more advanced and requires additional developer effort.
-However, this design has been used in scenarios with strict data loading requirements.
+The logical partition design pattern is more advanced and requires more developer effort.
+However, this design is used in scenarios with strict data loading requirements.
 This design was originally developed to meet the needs of an on-premises Oracle database to load 180 GB of data in under 1.5 hours.
 The original design, using defaults of the copy activity, took over 65 hours.
-By using a Logical Partitioning Design, we get this under 1.5 hours.
+By using a Logical Partitioning Design, we see the same data transferred in under 1.5 hours.

 This design was also used in this blog series: [Data pipeline performance improvements Part 1: How to convert a time interval into seconds](https://blog.fabric.microsoft.com/en-us/blog/data-pipeline-performance-improvements-part-1-how-to-convert-a-time-interval-dd-hhmmss-into-seconds)).
-This design is very good to emulate in your environment when you are loading large source tables and need optimal loading performance by using techniques like setting a data range to partition the source data reads.
+This design is good to emulate in your environment when you're loading large source tables and need optimal loading performance by using techniques like setting a data range to partition the source data reads.
-This design generates many sub-date ranges.
-Then using a for each activity to iterate over the ranges, many copy activities are invoked to source data between the specified range.
-Within the for each activity, all of the copy activities run in parallel (up to the batch count maximum of 50) and have degree of copy parallelism set to “Auto”.
+This design generates many subdate ranges.
+Then using a For-Each activity to iterate over the ranges, many copy activities are invoked to source data between the specified range.
+Within the For-Each activity, all of the copy activities run in parallel (up to the batch count maximum of 50) and have degree of copy parallelism set to _Auto_.

 For the below examples, the partitioned date values were set to these values: